PEXANE2/azure-docs.tr-tr/articles/cognitive-services/LUIS/luis-tutorial-pattern.md

     |`Who is {Employee}['s] supervisor[?]`|
     |`Who is the boss of {Employee}[?]`|

-1. Desenler sayfasında, **kuruluş şeması-raporlar** hedefini seçin, sonra aşağıdaki şablon utslerini girin:
+1. Desenler sayfasında yken, **OrgChart-Reports** amacını seçin ve ardından aşağıdaki şablon sözcülerini girin:

     |Konuşma şablonları|
     |:--|